willpuckett/kb_can/can.md

 Using canbus means you will have more mcus to install and update software on.
 If you have a couple of printers, flashing and updating becomes even more cumbersome.

-Luckily, other people have faced these issues as well, and come up with some brillant solutions.
+Luckily, other people have faced these issues as well, and come up with some brilliant solutions.

 Katapult is a bootloader that allows the mcu to listen over the canbus interface, go into flashing mode, and accept and flash firmware via canbus.